 • In April 2025, AWS reported the integration of its Amazon Q Business index with Zoom’s AI Companion, enabling users to pull context-aware information from enterprise systems like Salesforce and SharePoint directly within Zoom meetings.
 This collaboration improves the VaaS experience by embedding AI-driven workflow insights, reducing context-switching, and improving user efficiency.

-• In March 2025, Cisco introduced a software upgrade for its Rooms devices, integrating Apple AirPlay compatibility, USB content camera support, and blend with Zoom Conference Room Connector features.
+• In March 2025, Cisco introduced a software upgrade for its Rooms devices, integrating Apple AirPlay compatibility, USB content camera support, and blending with Zoom Conference Room Connector features.
 These improvements are targeted to optimize hybrid meeting experiences, increase device interoperability, and provide smooth room-based content sharing.

 • Report ID: 3877

-• Published Date: Jun 27, 2025
+• Published Date: Oct 06, 2025

 • Report Format: PDF, PPT